Natural Reweighted Wake-Sleep: Hyperparameter tuning

 \subsection{Learning Rate and Damping Factor}

 Ideally we want to find the smallest damping factor which still maintains the optimization stable.
-Too large damping factors lead to an optimization similar to the non natural algorithms, while too small damping factors lead to a large conditioning number in the estimated Fisher matrix, whose inversion then carries serious numerical issues.
+Too large damping factors lead to an optimization similar to the non-natural algorithms, while too small damping factors lead to a large conditioning number in the estimated FIM, whose inversion then carries serious numerical issues.
 This behaviour can be seen clearly in Fig.~\ref{fig:3by3DP}.
 We searched empirically for the right combination of learning rate and damping factor leading to the best convergence rate.

 For the 3by3 dataset we determined a range of $0.001 -0.1$ for damping values that outperform the vanilla algorithm (Fig.~\ref{fig:3by3DP}).
-As one can observe, with very low damping the algorithm converges almost instantly but the loss remains noisy, as each small modification in the Fisher matrix is amplified when applied to the gradient.
+As one can observe, with very low damping the algorithm converges almost instantly but the loss remains noisy, as each small modification in the FIM is amplified when applied to the gradient.
 Large values however lead to convergence that is similar to the one of WS.
 From this general range the parameter has to be fine-tuned for each dataset/model, to determine the appropriate combination of learning rate versus damping factor.

 In Fig.~\ref{fig:miniMNISTDots} and Fig.~\ref{fig:lrVdp} we compare different learning rates and damping factors on a smaller architecture to determine the appropriate quantities for optimal convergence in the case of the miniMNIST and MNIST.
 We determine that the appropriate damping factor for this dataset with similar models is around $0.005 - 0.1$, with a learning rate in the neighbourhood of $0.005 - 0.02$.